Here are the answers to your most common selection criteria questions.

 Remember, selection panels don’t just want to know the activities you have performed for your employer, they want to know what you have delivered to your employer.
 They want to know the how, why and when, not just the what.

-I recently heard that selection criteria in a written application are marked, or scored, and the highest ones get the interview.
+Question: I recently heard that selection criteria answers in a written application are marked, or scored, and the highest ones get the interview.
 Is this right?

 This is a tricky question to answer because all government departments will differ ever so slightly in how they recruit and even selection panels within an organisation will be slightly different in how they do things.
 So I will give you an answer based on my experience as a government recruiter.

 I have heard of a very small proportion of selection criteria being marked or scored and it is generally discouraged by HR and Recruitment departments because it is a limiting selection tool.
 If there are a large number of highly competitive applicants then a more robust approach to shortlisting, such as 'marking' might be used.
-But, as a general rule applicants are selected for an interview based on a discussion amongst the selection panel about the person who has submitted the strongest overall claims for the position, based on the selection criteria for the position.
-Research has shown that allocating marks to an applicant is not an effective selection tool for finding the right person for the job.
+But, as a general rule applicants are selected for an interview based on a discussion amongst the selection panel about the person who has submitted the strongest overall claims for the position, based on the published selection criteria for the position.
+This means using all available evidence, not just the applicant's written claims against the criteria.
+For example, it means considering their cover letter (if provided), resume, statements addressing the selection criteria, and written references checks if they have been requested before the interview process.
+Research has shown that allocating marks to an applicant's written response to selection criteria is not always the most effective way to assess who is going to be the best person for the job.

-Selection panels are required to consider all evidence that is presented to them, so this includes an assessment of all the information provided in the application form, cover letter, resume and statements addressing the selection criteria and sometimes reference checks ... not just the statements addressing the selection criteria.
+At the end of the day, selection panels are required to consider all evidence that is presented to them, so this includes an assessment of all the information provided in the application form, cover letter, resume, statements addressing the selection criteria, interviews and reference checks ... not just the statements addressing the selection criteria.

-Answer: Yes I do!
-When I see applicants who are acting in the job fail to get an interview, or fail to get the job, it usually comes down to a few common factors.
+to get an interview, or fail to get the job, it usually display the same comes common failures.

 They have not prepared properly.